 A resume which includes information about the applicant’s school and community involvement, awards, and achievements;

-A short essay (no longer than 500 words) describing what the Memorial Scholarship means to you and how you will use your education degree to benefit the citizens of Nevada (essays will be reviewed for correct spelling, grammar, and content);
+A short essay (no longer than 500 words) describing what the Memorial Scholarship means to you and how you will use your education degree to teach within our state and benefit the citizens of Nevada (essays will be reviewed for correct spelling, grammar, and content);

 A statement detailing community service you have performed or been associated with, and contact information for references so this information can be verified;